Celanese (NYSE:CE) Issues FY 2022 Earnings Guidance

 Celanese (NYSE:CE) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided EPS guidance of $15.000-$ for the period, compared to the Thomson Reuters consensus EPS estimate of $14.400.
-The company issued revenue guidance of -.Celanese also updated its FY22 guidance to $15.00 EPS.
+The company issued revenue guidance of -.Celanese also updated its Q4 2021 guidance to $5.000-$5.000 EPS.

-Celanese (NYSE:CE) last released its quarterly earnings data on Wednesday, October 20th.
-The basic materials company reported $4.82 earnings per share (EPS) for the quarter, topping the consensus estimate of $4.75 by $0.07.
-Celanese had a net margin of 36.01% and a return on equity of 38.64%.
-During the same period last year, the company earned $1.95 earnings per share.
-On average, research analysts expect that Celanese will post 16.78 EPS for the current fiscal year.
+Celanese (NYSE:CE) last posted its quarterly earnings data on Wednesday, October 20th.
+The basic materials company reported $4.82 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $4.75 by $0.07.
+Celanese had a return on equity of 38.64% and a net margin of 36.01%.
+During the same period in the prior year, the company posted $1.95 earnings per share.
+As a group, sell-side analysts predict that Celanese will post 16.78 EPS for the current fiscal year.

-A number of equities research analysts recently weighed in on the stock.
-Alembic Global Advisors reaffirmed a buy rating and set a $200.00 price target on shares of Celanese in a report on Monday, August 2nd.
-Wells Fargo & Company raised their price target on shares of Celanese from $186.00 to $188.00 and gave the company an overweight rating in a report on Tuesday, October 5th.
-Vertical Research raised shares of Celanese from a hold rating to a buy rating and set a $196.00 price target for the company in a report on Monday, July 26th.
-Barclays raised their price target on shares of Celanese from $180.00 to $185.00 and gave the company an overweight rating in a report on Monday, July 26th.
-Finally, Zacks Investment Research downgraded shares of Celanese from a strong-buy rating to a hold rating and set a $177.00 price objective on the stock. in a research note on Wednesday, July 28th.
-One equities research analyst has rated the stock with a sell rating, four have given a hold rating and thirteen have given a buy rating to the company.
-According to MarketBeat, the stock has a consensus rating of Buy and a consensus price target of $171.06.
+A number of equities analysts have recently weighed in on CE shares.
+Citigroup increased their price target on Celanese from $187.00 to $198.00 and gave the stock a buy rating in a report on Monday.
+Deutsche Bank Aktiengesellschaft increased their price target on Celanese from $175.00 to $188.00 and gave the stock a buy rating in a report on Wednesday, October 20th.
+Zacks Investment Research cut Celanese from a strong-buy rating to a hold rating and set a $177.00 target price for the company. in a report on Wednesday, July 28th.
+Alembic Global Advisors restated a buy rating and set a $200.00 target price on shares of Celanese in a report on Monday, August 2nd.
+Finally, KeyCorp raised their target price on Celanese from $180.00 to $187.00 and gave the company an overweight rating in a report on Monday.
+One investment analyst has rated the stock with a sell rating, three have given a hold rating and thirteen have assigned a buy rating to the stock.
+According to data from MarketBeat.com, Celanese has a consensus rating of Buy and an average target price of $188.07.

 An institutional investor recently raised its position in Celanese stock.
-Morgan Stanley boosted its position in Celanese Co.
-(NYSE:CE) by 24.0% during the 2nd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+Morgan Stanley raised its stake in Celanese Co.
+(NYSE:CE) by 24.0% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission.
 The fund owned 399,574 shares of the basic materials company’s stock after purchasing an additional 77,342 shares during the quarter.
-Morgan Stanley owned about 0.36% of Celanese worth $60,574,000 at the end of the most recent quarter.
-93.16% of the stock is currently owned by institutional investors and hedge funds.
+Morgan Stanley owned 0.36% of Celanese worth $60,574,000 at the end of the most recent reporting period.
+Institutional investors own 93.16% of the company’s stock.

 Celanese Company Profile